Noted Trumbull County WWII veteran Sam Lanza dies

 “When veterans needed help, they would call Sam Lanza,” Breuer said.

 Calling hours will be 3 to 7 p.m.
-Thursday at Sinchak & Kaszowski Funeral Home and Friday from 10 a.m. to 10:45 a.m. at Bazetta Christian Church.
+Thursday at Sinchak & Kaszowski Funeral Home and Friday from 10 a.m. to 10:45 a.m. at Bazetta Christian Church (tribute, A5).

 More like this from vindy.com